Before Brentwood Elementary and McCallum High, even before Brentwood and Crestview, there was Esperanza School.

 In the clip below, Mickey Bauer shares memories of Esperanza from the time she attended in the mid-1930s.

 The Travis County Historical Commission’s documentation of Esperanza, left, lists only one child as a student there—Altee McDade, age 10.
-If he did attend Esperanza, it would have been about 1934.
-Two censuses show that he was black, born about 1924, and lived in East Austin at the time, on Curve Street in 1930 and on East Fourth Street in 1940.
+If he did attend Esperanza, it would have been about 1934 at the location of the school on what became Burnet Road.
+Two censuses show that Altee was black, born about 1924, and lived in East Austin at the time, on Curve Street in 1930 and on East Fourth Street in 1940.
 The 1940 census also shows that he attended six years of school.
 According to the 1932 map above, the closest black school was St. Johns, east of North Lamar and north of Airport.
 (Read more about St. Johns here.)

 From one room in 1893, Esperanza was expanded to two rooms in 1922, then to three rooms in 1934.
 By 1941, enrollment had decreased, and Esperanza was closed by the Austin School Board.
 Al Kirby believed that Esperanza may have been one of the last rural schools in this part of Travis County.

 Al Kirby attended Baker Elementary in Hyde Park (currently Austin Independent School District offices).
 Later, area students went to Rosedale Elementary, built in 1947 on West 49th St. (now an AISD school for children with multiple disabilities), and then Brentwood Elementary, built in the early 1950s.